weihuanhuan123/newPository/README.md

-add new oneline
+Git is a distributed version control system.
+Git is free software distributed under the GPL.
+Git has a mutable index called stage.
+Git tracks changes of files.
-Creating a new branch is quick.
+Creating a new branch is quick AND simple.
-# newPository